zacnomore/portfolio/README.md

 ## Development

 There's a little bit of work to get a handsome dev environment and it's a bit dependent on platform.
-I'm generally working on this with VS Code on a unixy system.
+I'm generally working on this with VS Code on a unixy system, sorry if you have trouble on Windows!
 The normal Vue tools are sufficient for most of it, Vetur.
 To get that last 10% of goodness will take substantially more work though.
 Refer to [the docs.](https://gridsome.org/docs/dev-tools/)